 • 1966: 16 baby girls named Coretta

-The name also saw it’s highest-ever usage that year, as did the variant spelling Corretta.
+The name also saw it’s highest-ever usage that year, as did the spelling variant Corretta.
 And another spelling, Koretta, appeared for the very first time in the data in 1968.

 What was bringing all this attention to the baby name Coretta in 1968?